jakubhava/Mojo_Pipeline_Doc_SW/README.rst

 First, let's start Spark with all the required dependencies

 .. code:: bash

     ./bin/pyspark --jars license.sig,mojo-pipeline-impl.jar --py-files pysparkling.zip

 We can see that we passed the license and mojo pipeline implementation library to the ``--jars`` argument and also specified path to the PySparkling python library.

 At this point, we should have available PySpark interactive terminal where we can try our predictions.
-In case you would like to productionalize this, you can use the same configuration except instead of using ``./bin/pyspark`` you would use ``./bin/spark-submit`` to submit your job to a cluster.
+In case we would like to productionalize the scoring process, we can use the same configuration except instead of using ``./bin/pyspark``, we would use ``./bin/spark-submit`` to submit our job to a cluster.

 .. code:: python